Book Blog · Three Chapters · Six Core Frameworks

 The Rinaldi-Peerenboom-Kelly taxonomy identifies five distinct pathways through which infrastructure failures propagate across sectors:

-Chapter 3 then develops critical node analysis — the identification of the assets within a network whose failure would most severely impact system performance — through the lens of network centrality theory.
-Assets with high betweenness centrality (those through which many shortest paths run), high degree centrality (those with many direct connections), or sole-source status (those with no redundant alternative) receive the highest infrastructure risk priority, regardless of their individual condition.
+Chapter 3 develops critical node analysis — the identification of assets within a network whose failure would most severely impact system performance — through the lens of network centrality theory.
+Assets with high betweenness centrality, high degree centrality, or sole-source status receive the highest infrastructure risk priority, regardless of their individual condition.

 The stakeholder mapping section introduces the influence-interest matrix — the analytical tool for identifying who matters, how much, and what engagement strategy serves their position in the governance landscape.
 For infrastructure projects that span decades and affect multiple communities, the quality of this mapping is often the difference between smooth consenting and prolonged political opposition.

-The Port of Rotterdam case study closes the chapter by demonstrating what cross-modal systems thinking looks like in operational practice: how PortXchange’s shared data platform, by creating a common operational picture across sea, road, rail, inland waterway, and pipeline modes, produced systemic value that no individual-modal optimisation could have achieved.
+The Port of Rotterdam case study demonstrates what cross-modal systems thinking looks like in operational practice: how PortXchange’s shared data platform, by creating a common operational picture across sea, road, rail, inland waterway, and pipeline modes, produced systemic value that no individual-modal optimisation could have achieved.

 What Part I Establishes — and Why It Cannot Be Skipped